cuba-platform/admin-tools-addon/README.md

 For importing data, specify a path to a zip-archive or a json file in a configuration file.
 If an archive with the same name has already been processed, then it is not considered by the system and skipped.

-You can extort entities in following ways:
+There are several options for exporting various entities:

-* For export groups click Administration > Access Groups.
-Then select groups and click The __Export as ZIP__ button  or  __Export as JSON__ button
+* To export access groups, open Menu: Administration > Access Groups.
+There, select the required groups in the table and click the
+__Export as ZIP__ button  or  __Export as JSON__ button.
 (learn more about this functionality [here﻿](https://doc.cuba-platform.com/manual-6.8/groups.html)).
-* For export roles click Administration > Roles.
-Then select roles and click The __Export as ZIP__ button  or  __Export as JSON__ button
+* To export user roles, open Menu: Administration > Roles.
+There, select the required roles and click the __Export as ZIP__ button  or  __Export as JSON__ button.
 (learn more about this functionality [here﻿](https://doc.cuba-platform.com/manual-6.8/roles.html)).
-* For export any entities click Administration > Entity Inspector and a select entity type.
-Then select needed entities and click The __Export as ZIP__ button  or  __Export as JSON__ button. (learn more about this functionality [here﻿](https://doc.cuba-platform.com/manual-6.8/entity_inspector.html)).
+* To export any other entities, open Menu: Administration > Entity Inspector and specify an entity type in the corresponding field.
+ Then select the required entities and click The __Export as ZIP__ button  or  __Export as JSON__ button. (learn more about this functionality
+[here﻿](https://doc.cuba-platform.com/manual-6.8/entity_inspector.html)).

 #### Creating an auto-import configuration file